pingcap/docs-dm/en/overview.md

 - High availability.
 The data migration task can run normally even when some DM-master or DM-worker nodes fail.
 - [Sharding DDL support in the optimistic mode](feature-shard-merge-optimistic.md).
 In this mode, replication latency can be reduced in some scenarios and you can make A/B changes in the upstream database.
 - Better usability, including the new [error handling mechanism](handle-failed-sql-statements.md) and the easier-to-read error messages and error handling suggestions.
-- The [TLS support](enable-tls.md) for connections between the upstream and the downstream, and for connections between DM components.
+- [TLS support](enable-tls.md) for connections between the upstream and the downstream, and for connections between DM components.
-- The support for migrating data from MySQL 8.0 (experimental).
+- Support for migrating data from MySQL 8.0 (experimental).

 > **Note:**
 >